NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/tutorial.md

 We've now seen two examples using Cray's environments, `PrgEnv-cray` and `PrgEnv-intel`.
 Let's build IMB using one of NREL's environments, which are separate from Cray's.

-First, go back to your `IMB-tutorial` directory and
+First, go back to your `IMB-tutorial` directory and re-clone the code:

 ```
+cd ../../
 mkdir intel-intelMPI
 cd intel-intelMPI
 git clone https://github.com/intel/mpi-benchmarks.git